Asamiya Bhasa Unnati Sadhini Sabha

-Asamiya Bhasa Unnati Sadhini Sabha (Assamese Language Development Society) was a lite organization formed on Saturday 25 August 1888 (1810 Saka).
-It is the precursor of the Asam Sahitya Sabha.
+Asamiya Bhasa Unnati Sadhini Sabha (অসমীয়া ভাষা উন্নতি সাধিনী সভা, /as/, lit.
+'Assamese Language Development Society') was a literary organization founded on Saturday 25 August 1888 (1810 Saka).
+Its primary objective was the development of Assamese language and literature.
+It is regarded as the precursor of the Asam Sahitya Sabha.
 The first secretary of this society was Shivaram Sarma Bordoloi.
-The prime objective of forming this society was the development of Assamese language and literature.
-This is the pioneering society to shape the then Assamese dialect to today’s state.

 History

 In the 8th decade of the 19th century the Assamese students studying in Calcutta took the Assamese language as the most important unifying factor for the formation of an Assamese nationality.
 Initially they formed messes in 50 Sitaram Ghosh Street and 62 Sitaram Ghosh Street in Calcutta.
 As the influx of students increased, the number of messes was also increased.
-Some important messes added later were 67 Mirzapur Street, 107 Amherst Street, 14 Pratap Chandra Lane, Eden Hospital Street mess etc. They initiated a number of inter-mess activities.
+Some important messes added later were 67 Mirzapur Street, 107 Amherst Street, 14 Pratap Chandra Lane, Eden Hospital Street mess, etc. They initiated a number of inter-mess activities.
 Among them, the most crucial one was the Tea Party, a social gathering over a cup of tea on every Wednesday and Saturday.
 They used to discuss various topics in this Tea Party and this is how the concept of Asamiya Bhasa Unnati Sadhini Sabha was mooted on Saturday 25 August 1888 (1810 Saka), at the 67 Mirzapur Street mess and this Tea Party was converted into a literary organization.